nomanarshad94/Real-Time-Data-Pipeline-and-Analytical-Processing/README.md

 # Advanced Real-Time Data Pipeline and Analytical Processing

 A scalable real-time data pipeline that monitors a directory for incoming sensor data, validates and transforms it, computes aggregated metrics, and stores the results in a relational database for further analysis.
-This project was developed as part of a **pre-interview task for Bosch** to demonstrate capabilities in data engineering, scalability, and analytical processing.
+This project was developed as part of a **task for Bosch** to demonstrate capabilities in data engineering, scalability, and analytical processing.

 ---